XiaoFengdiXFD/data-mining-hands-on-exercise/README.md

-# data-mining-hands-on-exercise
+# Purpose
+Used for practicing data mining coding with machine learning.

+## Categories
+Classfication
+Clustering

+## Tools would be used
-Hands on exercise in coding for classification and clustering via scikit-learn, PyTorch, NumPy, pandas, etc.
+scikit-learn, PyTorch, NumPy, pandas